First Offense OWI in Wisconsin

 Madison, WI First Offense OWI Defense Attorneys

-First Offense OWI in Wisconsin: What You Need to Know
+1st OWI in Wisconsin: What You Need to Know

 Facing a first offense OWI (Operating While Intoxicated) in Wisconsin can be overwhelming, especially if this is your first interaction with the legal system.
 While Wisconsin treats a first OWI as a civil traffic citation rather than a criminal offense, it still carries serious consequences, including license revocation, fines, and mandatory assessments.